intel/neural-compressor/docs/ptq_qat.md

           .format(top1=top1, top5=top5))
     return
 ```
-We fuse modules as PTQ
+Fuse modules as PTQ:
 ```
 model.fuse_model()
 optimizer = torch.optim.SGD(model.parameters(), lr = 0.0001)
 model.qconfig = torch.quantization.get_default_qat_qconfig('fbgemm')
 ```
-Finally, prepare_qat performs the “fake quantization”, preparing the model for quantization-aware training
+Finally, prepare_qat performs the "fake quantization", preparing the model for quantization-aware training:
 ```
 torch.quantization.prepare_qat(model, inplace=True)
 ```
 Training a quantized model with high accuracy requires accurate modeling of numerics at inference.
-For quantization aware training, therefore, we modify the training loop by:
+For quantization-aware training, therefore,modify the training loop by doing the following:

-    1. Switch batch norm to use running mean and variance towards the end of training to better match inference numerics.
+* Switch batch norm to use running mean and variance towards the end of training to better match inference numerics.
-    2. We also freeze the quantizer parameters (scale and zero-point) and fine tune the weights.
+* We also freeze the quantizer parameters (scale and zero-point) and fine tune the weights.
 ```
 num_train_batches = 20
 # Train and check accuracy after each epoch